intrig-unicamp/P4R/README.md

 ⚠️**This repository is in a state of development**

-[Update 07/Aug]: We are improving the user interface, and some functionalities are not yet available in the interface (Just hard code).
+[Update Aug]: We are improving the user interface, and some functionalities are not yet available in the interface (Just hard code).

 ___
 <p align="center">